alastairhm/docker-bw/README.md

 Then you can use `bw login` to setup connection with your vault.

+The command `search.sh <query string>` will return matching accounts and passwords.

 ```text
           _    _ __  __
     /\   | |  | |  \/  | Email   : alastair@montgomery.me.uk